dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

             1. A strong growth-mindset management bench.
             1. A couple of those superstars that attracted other great engineers.
     1. At a profitable startup growing quickly the calculus changes a lot.
 Equity becomes very expensive and cash is cheap.
-        1. Taxes on any profit means cash is discounted.
+        1. Taxes on any profit mean cash is discounted.
         1. The mix might be more like 75th-90th on cash and 25-50th on equity, since the risk premium on the equity is also quite a bit lower.
     1. REMEMBER: cash/equity mix should CHANGE as people get more senior.
 This is because more senior individuals have more ability to drive overall company success and therefore should be exposed to that risk/reward.
 Junior engineers might have 10-30% of their target comp come from equity; Sr. Engineers might have 50%, Staff+ maybe up to 80%.
 Build this into your philosophy.
 1. Make your level bands overlap.